vercel/next.js/packages/next/README.md

 For example, the route `/post/1` will have the following `query` object: `{ pid: '1' }`.
 Similarly, the route `/post/abc?foo=bar` will have the `query` object: `{ foo: 'bar', pid: 'abc' }`.

+However, if a query and route param name are the same, route parameters will override the matching query params.
+For example, `/post/abc?pid=bcd` will have the `query` object: `{ pid: 'abc' }`.

 > **Note**: Predefined routes take precedence over dynamic routes.
 > For example, if you have `pages/post/[pid].js` and `pages/post/create.js`, the route `/post/create` will be matched by `pages/post/create.js` instead of the dynamic route (`[pid]`).